 We are eager to learn the cause for not playing up Orlemenski [sic], which I feel is material most effective for fighting the bogey of Bolshevism.
 His unofficial status would have to be emphasized, of course.”

-If the Voice of America were to give extensive publicity to the Lange-Orlemanski trip to Moscow it would have been good propaganda for the Soviets because any criticism of Stalin and the Soviet Union was banned in VOA broadcasts and in OWI’s other propaganda materials.
+If the Voice of America were to give extensive publicity to the Lange-Orlemanski trip to Moscow it would have been more good propaganda for the Soviets.
+Any criticism of Stalin and the Soviet Union was banned in VOA broadcasts and in OWI’s other propaganda materials.
 As former VOA chief news writer and editor Howard Fast pointed out in his memoir:

 As for myself, during all my tenure there [VOA-1943] I refused to go into anti-Soviet or anti-Communist propaganda.
 26

 After returning to Poland, Stefan Arski became a high-ranking Communist Party member, a Party newspaper editor, and a prolific writer of anti-U.S. propaganda.
 He is particularly known for his vehement and consistent denials of Soviet responsibility for the Katyn massacre of thousands of Polish POW military officers, which he did in Voice of America broadcasts and later in newspaper articles in communist-ruled Poland.

 In an anti-U.S. propaganda book published by the Warsaw regime in 1952, Stefan Arski attacked the Voice of America, his former U.S. government employer, and Polish anti-communist refugees, some of whom had replaced him and other Soviet sympathizers in VOA broadcasting jobs in the late 1940s and the early 1950s.

 “And the United States?
 This promised land of many miracles, described to radio listeners in Voice of America programs.
 If one could eat words, one would die from overeating.
 Meanwhile, [Polish immigrants in the U.S.] are dying from hunger, just as they are dying in Canada.”